AlternateFire/NKWebsite/README.md

 </p>

 # About:
-This website is a small passion project on analyzing the DPRK's (North Korea's) mechanized military modernization programs and their vehicles from around 2020-2024~.
+This website is a small passion project on analyzing the outcomes of the DPRK's (North Korea's) modernization programs started around the mid 2010's.
+I'll focusing more on the mechanized forces of North Korea. around 2020-2024~.
-Vehicles of high interest, such as notcieable technological breakthroughs, or of a considerable ehnacement to the DPRK's strategic or tatical usefulness will all be briefly mentioned.
+This website exams vehicles of high interest, that demonstrate large technical achievments, or systems that provide major strategic and tatical enhancements to the Korean People's Army (KPA).
-I hope to broadly uncover and discuss about these vehicles, as information is relatively lacking to a broad audience, done in the asthetic of a reforming Korean People's Army, as seen from 2020-onward.
+I hope to broadly uncover and discuss about these vehicles, as information is relatively lacking to a broad audience.
+For my enjoyment I did this website in the asthetic of North Korea, and their cheesy at charming asthetics of combining, seemingly period stuck visuals with a new, modern flare.

 Vehicles to be covered as of right now:
 M2020 (Cheonma-2), M2018, Hwasong-18